wildegnux/halonctl/docs/modules/cmd.rst

    halonctl cmd [command...]

 The ``cmd`` module runs a shell command.
+Refer to the individual commands' manuals for details on their flags and invocations.

-Halon runs FreeBSD (currently version 10.1) under the hood, and you should refer to `their man pages <https://www.freebsd.org/cgi/man.cgi>`_ for details on the invocation of these commands.
+Halon runs FreeBSD (currently version 10.1) under the hood.
 Other \*nix flavors (such as Linux) may have subtle, but important, differences in command invocations.

 The module will wait for the command to exit before printing any output, unless ``Ctrl+C`` is pressed, in which case it will send a SIGTERM to the remote process.
 If the command does not terminate in a timely fashion, you can press ``Ctrl+C`` again to forcibly terminate the remote process.

 .. note::
-   Everything after the ``cmd`` in the invocation of this module is passed straight to the command, normal escaping rules apply.
+   Everything after the ``cmd`` in the invocation of this module is passed straight to the commandline.
+Normal escaping rules apply.

 Available Commands
 ------------------